d-w00d/qb-k9-1/README.md

 Press K to show K9 Commands (Both of these are now keymaps so its a on user basis)

+### How To Install The K-9 Ped

+- Take the german-shepherd file and place it in your [standalone] folder.
+- Restart server
+- Voila!

 ### Config Use

 You can place dog houses in areas of your choosing.
 The current locations are at Davis and MRPD (MRPD is commented out)